An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Introduction

 \section{Introduction}

 The shifting trend to EVs has created a need for efficient, accessible, and sustainable charging infrastructure.
-Strategic placement of EV charging stations is critical to accommodate growing demand and to shape user behavior and ensure equitable distribution of services across a network.
+Strategic placement of EV charging stations is critical to accommodate growing demand and to shape user behavior and ensure equitable distribution of services across a network \cite{ESMAILI2024105409}.
 However, the planning problem is inherently complex due to the hierarchical interaction between infrastructure providers and EV users.

-Determining optimal locations for EV charging stations is inherently dependent on user behavior, network flow patterns, and demand distribution.
-Because building charging stations at every site with potential demand is infeasible due to budget constraints, planners must strategically identify locations that maximize accessibility and efficiency of usage.
+Determining optimal locations for EV charging stations is a critical infrastructure planning challenge that depends on multiple interdependent factors, including user behavior, network flow patterns, demand distribution, and the broader energy ecosystem.
+Beyond serving transportation needs, strategically located stations can also reduce the economic and safety concerns associated with fuel transportation and being resilient \cite{GHORBANALIZADEGAN2026104627, movahedi}.
+Since building charging stations at every site with potential demand is infeasible due to budget constraints, planners must strategically identify locations that maximize accessibility and efficiency of usage.
 However, the optimal placement of charging stations is not simply a matter of available budget.
 It is also closely tied to user responses and the resulting traffic flow within the transportation network.
 Naturally, users try to minimize their travel and charging costs, meanwhile their collective choices influence network utilization and congestion.
 This paper addresses the charging station deployment problem using a bi-level optimization framework.
 At the upper level, a network planner seeks to design a profitable charging network by selecting station locations within a fixed budget and estimating revenue from user charging behavior.
 Moreover, EV users act as rational agents that minimize travel and charging costs, which depend on the network configuration.
 The interplay between these two decision making layers requires a two-level model that captures both planner objectives and user equilibrium (UE) responses.